composewell/streamly/docs/User/Explanatory/Overview.md

 ## Arrays

-The `Streamly.Data.Array.Foreign` module provides immutable arrays.
+The `Streamly.Data.Array.Unboxed` module provides immutable arrays.
 Arrays are the computing duals of streams.
 Streams are good at sequential access and immutable transformations of in-transit data whereas arrays are good at random access and in-place transformations of buffered data.
 Unlike streams which are potentially